bomonike/bomonike.github.io/python-coding.md

 1. match
 1. type  (added by Python 3.12)

 Press control+D to exit anytime.

 ## Built-in Methods/Functions

+DEFINITION: A <strong>built-in</strong> library the Python interpreter can load.

-Don't create custom functions with these function names reserved.
+IMPORTANT: Don't create custom functions with these function names reserved.

 Know what they do.
 See
 https://docs.python.org/3/library/functions.html